George III (ship): Inquiry

 An inquiry refused to ascribe blame for the disaster.
 The disaster did, however, result in renewed efforts to accurately prepare nautical charts of the Tasmanian coast so that mariners were warned of its many hazards to shipping, and the tightening up of regulations concerning provisions for the transport of convicts.

+The tragedy of George III and others in the vicinity led to calls for a light to assist mariners navigate through the area.
+The result was the Cape Bruny Lighthouse which was completed in 1838.

 Legend

 Local beliefs are that convicts were released into the sea and shot by the ship's officers, "A ten-year-old cabin boy was saved by the captain's wife who hid him under her dress.
 He was the only convict who survived the wreck."
 It seems this story is a verbal history artefact conflating various elements such as a lithograph of the wreck.
 Many former convicts settled in this part of Tasmania and the local legend would have been coloured by their attitudes.

 "Forty Juveniles were among the 220 convicts, but the Captain's wife was not on board the ship."
 More than likely this part of the legend relates to a painting by H. E. Dawes, which was also produced as a lithograph, depicting a soldier's wife, Mrs Martin, heroically described:

 The lithograph is also inaccurate in that all the survivors had been rescued by the next morning, rather than "48 hours".
 George III had been anchored after it hit a submerged rock, the ship was lying on its side in shallow water with the survivors perched on the high side.
 The ship's longboat made two trips to shore and the schooner Louisa arrived from Hobart Town, alerted by the ship's cutter which had been sent by Captain Moxey to get help.
 The lithograph, too, is a verbal history artefact with typical melodrama.